xdg_wm_base

 destroy()

-Destroy the xdg_toplevel
+destroy the xdg_toplevel

 This request destroys the role surface and unmaps the surface; see "Unmapping" behavior in interface section for details.